“A voice of one calling: ‘In the wilderness prepare the way for the LORD; make straight in the desert a highway for our God.’” Isaiah 40:3

 Celebrating Advent During a Busy Christmas Season

 Advent is a season of preparation and waiting for the celebration of Jesus’ birth at Christmas.
-The term Advent is the Latin translation of “coming.”
+The term advent is from the Latin translation of “coming.”
 It is God’s prophecies in the Old Testament that prepared the way for His promise.
-He told us He was coming, and then He fulfilled that promise!
+He told us He was coming and then He fulfilled that promise!

 Honoring Advent teaches our children the real reason for the season, creates memories with our children they will cherish forever, and it allows our families to spend quality time together focusing on what is good, pure and holy.
 We will experience a more peaceful holiday season if we keep Jesus at the center.

-Luke 2:13-14 tells us that, “Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, Glory to God in the highest, and on earth peace to men on whom his favor rests.”
+Luke 2:13-14 (NIV) tells us that, “Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, Glory to God in the highest, and on earth peace to men on whom His favor rests.”
+That verse is so commanding and powerful.
+Mamas, let us all commit to teaching our children in a tangible way just how much that verse changes their lives forever.

 We at Help Club for Moms feel passionate about encouraging and helping moms!
 I would be honored to share some of my experiences with you, and I have included lots of links for you to choose from and save for later.